 The sooner you teach your baby that waking up at night won’t result in instant feedings, the more likely he or she be able to sleep through the night.

 Numerous experts stated that co-sleeping can help your child develop positive qualities.
 This includes comfort with physical affection and confidence in one’s own sexual gender identity.
 Furthermore, it also develops an optimistic perspective on life.

 However, co-sleeping doesn’t necessarily mean you have to share the bed with your newborn.
 In fact, bed-sharing is dangerous as you can roll over onto the baby or even suffocate your baby with the bedding.
 Instead, try placing your hand on your baby while he or she is in a bassinet.
 This method is far more effective and safer to help your newborn fall asleep.
 Don’t forget, co-sleeping is sharing the room with your baby and not sharing the bed.

 #9.
 Try Warming up the Sheets

 Placing the baby on cold sheets, especially in the wintertime, is not going to help your little one drift off to sleep faster.
-To help your newborn feel more relaxed and fall asleep, you can warm up their sheets using the dryer or a hot water bottle, creating a warm and cosy environment to help him or her feel sleepy.
-However, it is important to check that the sheets are a safe, warm temperature for your baby, and not too hot, before placing your baby on them.
+To help your newborn feel more relaxed and fall asleep, you can warm up their sheets using the dryer or a hot water bottle, creating a warm and cozy environment to help him or her feel sleepy.
+However, it is important to check that the sheets are at a safe, warm temperature for your baby and not too hot, before placing your baby on them.

 #10.
 Give a Warm Bath